voxpupuli/puppet-mongodb/README.md

 The version of MonogDB to install/manage.
 This is a simple way of providing a specific version such as '2.2' or '2.4' for example.
 If not specified, the module will use the default for your OS distro.

+#####`repo_location`
+This setting can be used to override the default MongoDB repository location.
+If not specified, the module will use the default repository for your OS distro.

+#####`repo_proxy`
+This will allow you to set a proxy for your repository in case you are behind a corporate firewall.
+Currently this is only supported with yum repositories

+#####`proxy_username`
+This sets the username for the proxyserver, should authentication be required

+#####`proxy_password`
+This sets the password for the proxyserver, should authentication be required

 ####Class: mongodb::server